 - Punta Pacific

-Prices in Panama City are higher than in other parts of the country for real estate and other things.
-However, for many, that is offset by the additional benefits of living in this thriving city.
-The city real estate market, in particular, has less easy bargains available.
+Prices for real estate and other utilities in Panama City are higher than in other parts of the country.
+However, for many, that is offset by the additional benefits of living in this thriving urban landscape.
+The city’s real estate market, in particular, has fewer easy bargains available.

 In addition, Panama’s best hospitals, clinics, and medical facilities are found in Panama City.
-Many businesses in Panama are headquartered in the capital, meaning it has the employment and business opportunities.
+Many businesses in Panama are headquartered in the capital, meaning it has abundant employment and business opportunities.

-The third-largest city in Panama has many Expat fans.
+The third-largest city in Panama has many Expat residents.
 It has excellent infrastructure, including healthcare and education.

 This beautiful city has much lower real estate prices than Panama City.
 But, these lower prices don’t mean giving up the good things.
 For example, a new 300+ store shopping center, the Federal Mall, opened in 2020 with cinemas and a range of restaurants.

-David also has an international airport with flights connecting to some North, Central, and South America hubs.
-And, the city is a major bus interchange for Central America.
+David also has an international airport with flights connecting to some North, Central, and South America hubs. major bus interchange for Central America.

-This beach town is close to Panama City, which makes it a popular weekend destination.
-Like many of the Pacific beaches, it is naturally gray due to the volcanic sand.
+This charming beach town is close to Panama City which makes it a popular weekend destination.
+Like many Pacific beaches, it is naturally gray due to the volcanic sand.

 Surfers love the varied breaks along this stretch of the coast.

 There are all the facilities you need within an easy drive; supermarkets, banks, beauty salons, and a shopping mall.
-And with the large Expat community, you won’t have a problem speaking English here.
+The large expat community ensures you won’t have a problem speaking English here.

-For those wanting tranquility, Tabago Island delivers.
+For those wanting tranquility, Taboga Island delivers that and much more.
 Just a 30-minute ferry ride from Panama City, this small island is home to around 2,000 people.

-There are several restaurants and bars, and from their terraces you may spot dolphins and whales cruising past.
+There are several restaurants and bars, and from their terraces, you may spot dolphins and whales cruising past.
 Tobago is a perfect little retirement town if you’re looking for something more low-key and serene.

 Boquete is a lush, green mountain town of around 20,000 people.
 Situated at 3,000 feet (900 meters) above sea level, it has a milder climate than many other parts of Panama.